Payments & Transfers

 View all payment and transfer history for a user, including deposits and payouts.

-Info: Note: Sending money to beneficiaries happens when you use payment or remittance endpoints.
+Note: Sending money to recipients happens when you use payment or remittance endpoints.
 Direct "send" endpoint coming in future release.

 Money OUT (Payouts)